codlab/lorcana-api/README.md

 - Android
 - iOS
 - JVM (Windows, Linux, MacOS)

-Still WIP but will bring management support
+- JS (WIP)

 # Shared implementation

-The cards are available in src/data and are bundled inside the shared project available for use by both the server & apps
+The cards are available in assets/data and are bundled inside the shared project available for use by both the server & apps

 # Usage